 Dissolve the soda in the water and put into the creamed sugar and butter; use only enough flour to make as soft a dough as you can roll, dusting freely.

-Remarks. —This homemade sugar cookie recipe is from Sarah Green of Portageville, N.Y. who indicates it to be nice, if properly made.
+Remarks. —This old fashioned sugar cookie recipe is from Sarah Green of Portageville, N.Y. who indicates it to be nice, if properly made.
 The following is also hers:

 Sugar, 1 cup; butter, 1 cup; sour milk, 1 cup; soda, 1 teaspoonful.
 Mix soft as possible.
 Caraway seed is the best seasoning for sugar cookies.